 How Long to Spend in Portugal

 If you can spare the time, I’d recommend spending at least two weeks in Portugal and exploring three to four regions in each trip.
-Some possible 10-14 day itinerary ideas are:
+I have created four different, one-week Portugal itineraries in a separate post, but some possible 10-14 day itinerary ideas are:

 - Porto (3 days) + Douro (2-3 days) + Lisbon (3 days) + Sintra (1 day trip) + Cascais or Comporta (3 days)